 Working Man Safety Razor

-The Sixty8 Provisional “Working Man Safety Razor” is the first in a long line of collaboration products.
-It combines the talents of four Chicago based firms.
+The Sixty8 Provisional “Working Man Safety Razor” combining the talents of four Chicago based firms.
 Handmade.
 Local.

 The razor handle was designed to solve a few problems in wet shaving.
 Small, lightweight handles that don’t have enough space for all your fingers and thumb make getting the initial shave angle difficult.
 Raising the head by 5/8”, The Working Man Safety Razor gives you visibility of the edge during the shave.
 The weight of the razor is twice or more the weight of other razors, which helps the razor do all the work while shaving.
 The added weight also helps prevent the user from “pushing” the razor against the face to achieve a close shave, which can lead to nicks and cuts.
 The razor accepts your favorite double sided safety razor blade.
 The Razor Handle is hand-machined on a lathe from 316 stainless steel.
 Working with TDF Machine of Chicago we developed solutions to problems we found through experiences ourselves and from shop customers and put forth the best possible double-sided safety razor available.
 We then combined the handle design with a simple yet effective Merkur Razor head finished in chrome for striking contrast.

 The handmade box is a piece of art in its own right.
 Working with The Rebuilding Exchange in Chicago to source reclaimed old growth wood from “deconstruction” projects the city wide, we created a practical and reusable box.
 Rough sawn edges on all sides tells this unique history.
 Each box is handmade and no one box is the same as the other.
 Made in the workshops of The Rebuilding Exchange to complete the local story.
 Hand stained in black to show off each unique detail..